What end of life benefits does pet insurance offer?

 Euthanasia

-- If your vet is willing to come to your home to do the procedure, you can expect to pay between $240 and $375.
+- If your vet is willing to come to your home to do the procedure, you can expect to pay between $200 and $400, plus fees for weekend or holiday appointments.

-- If you opt for in-clinic euthanasia, the cost will be between $80 and $195.
+- If you opt for in-clinic euthanasia, the cost will be between $80 and $195, plus fees.

 Cremation

 Cremation costs depend largely on the size or weight of the pet and whether pet parents choose a private or communal cremation.
-A private cremation means that your four-legged friend is cremated in a private chamber, and you are guaranteed to receive their ashes.
-A communal cremation is a more affordable option where several pets are cremated together, and there is no attempt to separate the ashes.
+A private cremation means that your beloved friend is cremated in a private chamber, and you are guaranteed to receive only their ashes.
+Communal cremation is a more affordable option, but several pets are cremated together and there is no attempt to separate the ashes.
+Below is a breakdown of cremation costs based on your pet’s weight.

 Pet’s weight | Communal Cremation | Private Cremation |